Deep BSVIEs Parametrization and Learning-Based Applications: Analytical Framework and Structural Properties

 Wang and Yong~\cite{wang2019backward} extended the classical Feynman--Kac formula to the BSVIEs setting and showed that the solution can be represented in terms of a path-dependent PDE defined on the time simplex $\Delta_T$.\\ More precisely, there exists a deterministic function $u : \Delta_T \times \mathbb{R}^n \times \mathbb{R}^n \to \mathbb{R}^m$ such that:

 where $u$ is the solution of the following PDE:

-The Feynman-Kac representation \eqref{eq:FK-representation} provides an analytic link between the solution of BSVIEs and a class of PDEs.
-However, directly solving such PDEs is generally intractable in high dimensions, motivating the use of learning-based methods.\\

-We propose a deep learning algorithm, \textbf{DeepBSVIE}, which approximates the solution pair \((Y(t), Z(t,s))\) using parameterized neural networks informed by \eqref{eq:FK-representation}.
-Specifically, we model:
+The Feynman-Kac representation \eqref{eq:FK-representation} provides an analytic link between the solution of BSVIEs and a class of PDEs: the solution $Y(t)$ depends on the current time and state $(t, X(t))$, while $Z(t,s)$ depends on both the current and future state pairs $(t, s, X(t), X(s))$.
+This insight motivates our neural network approach: rather than discretizing the PDE, we can directly approximate these underlying deterministic functions using parameterized function approximators.
+Specifically, we propose a deep learning algorithm, \textbf{DeepBSVIE}, which approximates the solution pair \((Y(t), Z(t,s))\) using parameterized neural networks informed by \eqref{eq:FK-representation}.
+We model:

 where $\theta = ( \xi, \eta)$ denotes trainable parameters.
-This architecture reflects the analytic structure revealed by the Feynman-Kac representation.
-The algorithm allows scalable approximation of BSVIEs without discretizing the underlying PDE, while preserving the two time dependency and forward-backward coupling.
+This architecture reflects the analytic structure revealed by the Feynman-Kac representation and preserves the essential two-time dependency and forward-backward coupling structure of BSVIEs.
+By learning these functions from simulated trajectories rather than solving the PDE directly, our method circumvents the curse of dimensionality while maintaining theoretical consistency with the underlying analytical framework.
+The detailed algorithm and training procedure are presented in Section \ref{sec:scheme}.